Install SSL Certificate on Cloud Hosting Site

 Step 2: Navigate to the Cloud Hosting area of the Dashboard by clicking the following link – Cloud Hosting

-(Use your credential to login – check your mailbox)
+(Use your credential to log in – check your mailbox)

 When adding a site, you need to check the SSL checkbox so that the certificate is generated

-- By default, aaPanel will install Let’s Encrypt to secure your website (Let’s Encrypt is a non-profit certificate authority that provides free X.509 certificates for TLS encryption through an automated process designed to replace the current complex process of manually creating, verifying, signing, installing and updating certificates for secure Web sites.)
+- By default, aaPanel will install Let’s Encrypt to secure your website (Let’s Encrypt is a non-profit certificate authority that provides free X.509 certificates for TLS encryption through an automated process designed to replace the current complex process of manually creating, verifying, and signing, installing and updating certificates for secure Web sites.)

 - If the Let’s Encrypt usage period has expired, you can go here and select the “Renew” button to renew it for another 1 year.